ai-cfia/nachet-backend/docs/nachet-manage-folders.md

 ```

-From the Nachet Interactive application, a user can create and delete folders, so the blob storage and the database must be correctly updated.
+From the Nachet Interactive application, a user can create and delete folders,
+so the blob storage and the database must be correctly updated.

-When a folder is created, it takes on a name and is created as a picture_set in
+When a folder is created, it takes on a name and is created as a `picture_set`
-the database and as a folder in the blob storage container of the user.
+in the database and as a folder in the blob storage container of the user.

 There are more issues when the user wants to delete a folder.
 If the folder
 contains validated pictures, it may be useful for training purpose, because it
-means there is a valid inference associate with each seed on the picture.
+means there is a valid inference associated with each seed on the picture.
 The
 same applies to pictures imported in batches, which have been downloaded for
 training purposes.
 Our solution is to request confirmation from the user, who
 can decide to delete pictures from his container but let us save them, or he can